-Grateful patient philanthropy and the doctor-patient relationshipDecember 10th, 2012 in Other
+Grateful patient philanthropy and the doctor-patient relationshipDecember 10, 2012 in Medicine & Health / Other

 Physicians associated with "patient philanthropy" – financial donations from grateful patients to a medical institution – are concerned with how these contributions might affect their own behavior and attitudes, and how they might impact the doctor-patient relationship.
 A new study by Scott Wright, MD and Joseph A. Carrese, MD, MPH of Johns Hopkins University, and colleagues, explores this topic.
 The paper considers the perspectives of internal medicine physicians working in an academic medical center who have had experiences with these situations.
 Their findings appear in the Journal of General Internal Medicine, published by Springer.